 - Curettage and Electrodessication: The tumor is scraped away, and electricity is used to burn the area to destroy remaining cancer cells.
 This is repeated for 2-3 cycles.

 - Photodynamic therapy: The growth is treated with chemicals and then exposed to a form of light that activates the chemicals to kills cancer cells.

 - Mohs surgery: This is a special form of surgery used for skin cancers that are difficult to treat otherwise.
 A Mohs surgeon will cut away the cancerous growth little by little, using a microscope to search for cancer cells between cuts and preserving unaffected tissue while providing the highest cure rate.

 - Medications: Topical creams and oral medications can also be used to fight skin cancer.

 - Radiation therapy: Used only in cases where surgery is not an option.
 It is important to remember that basal cell carcinoma can almost always be cured if it's caught quickly, so don't delay in talking to your doctor if you notice a strange growth on your skin.

-The team of skin cancer experts at the Calabasas Dermatology Center, under the guidance of award-winning board-certified dermatologist Dr. Hal Weitzbuch, are well-equipped to diagnose and treat any growth you may have, including basal cell carcinoma.
+The team of skin cancer experts at Brilliance Dermatology, under the guidance of award-winning board-certified dermatologist Dr. Hal Weitzbuch, are well-equipped to diagnose and treat any growth you may have, including basal cell carcinoma.
 Make sure to schedule an appointment right away and not waste time while the cancer grows, which might lead to a larger scar or more difficult treatment.